A Survey on Cross-Lingual Summarization: Datasets

 \subsection{Multi-Lingual Website Datasets}

 In globalization process, online resources across different languages are overwhelmingly growing.
-One reason is that many websites start to provide multi-lingual versions for their content to facilitate global users.
-Therefore, some researchers try to utilize such resources to establish XLS datasets. \citet{nguyen-daume-iii-2019-global} collect news articles from Global Voices website\footnote{\url{https://globalvoices.org/}} which reports and translates news about unheard voices across the globe.
+One reason is that many websites start to provide multi-lingual versions for their content to facilitate global users. \fimodi{Therefore, these websites might contain a large number of parallel documents in different languages.} Some researchers try to utilize such resources to establish XLS datasets.

+\textbf{Datasets Construction.} \citet{nguyen-daume-iii-2019-global} collect news articles from Global Voices website\footnote{\url{https://globalvoices.org/}} which reports and translates news about unheard voices across the globe.
 The translated news on this website is performed by volunteer translators.
 Each news article also links to its parallel articles in other languages, if available.
-Thus, it is convenient to obtain different language versions of a article.
+Thus, it is convenient to obtain different language versions of \modi{an} article.
 Then, they employ crowdworkers to write English summaries for hundreds of selected English articles.
 In this manner, the non-English articles together with the English summaries constitute the Global Voices XLS dataset\footnote{The Global Voices dataset contains gv-snippet and gv-crowd two subsets.
 The former cannot well meet the need of XLS due to its low quality~\cite{nguyen-daume-iii-2019-global}, thus we only introduce the gv-crowd subset.}.
 Although this dataset utilizes online resources, the way to collect summaries (i.e., crowd-sourcing) limits its scale and directions (the target language must be English).
-To alleviate this dilemma, WikiLingua~\cite{ladhak-etal-2020-wikilingua} collects multi-lingual guides from WikiHow\footnote{\url{https://www.wikihow.com/}}, where each step in a guide consists of a paragraph and the corresponding one-sentence summary.
-Heuristically, the dataset combines paragraphs and one-sentence summaries of all the steps in one guide to create a monolingual article-summary pair.
-With the help of hyperlinks between parallel guides in different languages, the article in one language and its summary in another one are easy to align.
-In this way, WikiLingua collects articles and the corresponding summaries in 18 different languages, leading to 306 (18$\times$17) directions.
-Similarly, \citet{perez-beltrachini-lapata-2021-models} construct XLS datasets from Wikipedia\footnote{\url{https://www.wikipedia.org/}}, a widely-used multi-lingual encyclopedia.
-In detail, the Wikipedia articles are typically organized into lead sections and bodies.
-They focus on 4 languages and pair lead sections with the corresponding bodies in different languages to construct XLS samples.
-In the end, the collected samples form the XWikis dataset with 12 directions.
-Moreover, \citet{Hasan2021CrossSumBE} construct CrossSum dataset by automatically aligning identical news articles written in different languages from the XL-Sum dataset~\cite{hasan-etal-2021-xl}.
-The multi-lingual news article-summary pairs in XL-Sum are collected from BBC website\footnote{\url{https://www.bbc.com/}}.
-As a result, CrossSum involves 45 languages and 1936 directions.